metrorailings/OwlBlog/content/posts/week-7-insights.md

 Raiders have keyed in on when the Buccaneers are going to run the ball.
 The Bucs are so damn predictable with their runs.
 First downs are almost always rushing downs.

-Brady seems to only have deep ball rapport with Chris Godwin and Scott \~Pippen\~ Miller.
+Brady seems to only have deep ball rapport with Chris Godwin and Scottie \~Pippen\~ Miller.

 ***